EtheaDev/IconFontsImageList/README.md

 If you are using the old Font, you can automatically convert icons to the new ones as explained [here](https://github.com/EtheaDev/IconFontsImageList/wiki/Convert-Material-Icons).

 **RELEASE NOTES:**
+17 Jan 2021: version 2.5.0 (VCL) and 1.7.0 (FMX)
+- Updated Material Design Icons Desktop.ttf to 5.9.17 version
+- Updated IconFontImage to supporto Width, Height and Zoom
+- Update GUI Demo with zoom for older Delphi versions
+- Opacity stored only if different from 1
+- Fixed TIconFontsImageListBase.GetIndexByName

 12 Dec 2020: version 2.4.0 (VCL) and 1.6.1 (FMX)
  - Fixed problems changing FontColor of ImageList